-I have been counselling for over twenty years and have built up a considerable amount of experience.
-My previous work as a counsellor has been with clients struggling with alcohol and drug addiction, or with family members of people in active addiction.
-This client group brought a huge amount of complex material, including mental health problems, dual diagnosis, (more than one addiction or issue to work with), and often a great deal of past trauma.
+I have over twenty years counselling experience.
+My previous counselling work has been in the addiction field.
+I have worked with people with alcohol and drug problems, and their families.
+My clients often have very complex issues.
+These include mental health problems, and often more than one addiction or issue to work with.
+There is often a great deal of past trauma.
 Working with addiction gave me a wide range of clients with some very challenging issues.
 Some clients have brought histories of abuse in childhood, bereavement, relationship breakdown and mental health issues, to name but a few.

 My current work focuses on supporting people working with life changes.
 You might be in any transitional phase in your life, changing career, beginning or ending a relationship, processing grief or loss.
 You may be exploring a new spiritual path or trying to bring more creativity into your life